wodenx/Bodiless-JS/packages/bodiless-navigation/doc/BurgerMenu.md

 );

 // Menu doesn't provide any default editors so we need to configure one.
-// We will use the default `withDefaultMenuTitleEditors` HOC to add editors. const $withTitleEditors = withDesign({
+// We can use the `withMenuTitleEditors` helper to add editors.
-  Title: withDefaultMenuTitleEditors,
-});
+// It accepts an optional `withTitleEditors` param that defaults to withDefaultMenuTitleEditors. const $withTitleEditors = withMenuTitleEditors();

 // Compose burger menu by wrapping menu schema into burger menu chrome. const DemoBurgerMenu = asToken(